student020341/game-server/README.md

-# go-server-core
+# game-server
-An attempt to build a plugin based server
+Building a game server with my go-server-core project